 “HANDS in the Kitchen” Cooking

-We’re thrilled that Chef Robin will be back to offer a 6-week workshop series at Thayer House!
-She’ll be there from June 20-July 25 from 4:30-6:00pm.
-Chef Robin will be offering cooking suggestions and lots of education about all of the great fresh produce that abounds in the summertime…and then, we’ll all share a meal together.
-The workshop is FREE to anyone 50 years or older, thanks to funding from HANDS, Vermont Community Garden Network, and Thayer House Resident Fund.
+We’re thrilled that Chef Robin was able to offer more “HANDS in the Kitchen” workshops.
+As always, she offered cooking suggestions and lots of education about all of the great fresh produce that abounds in the summertime and how to eat healthy foods during the winter.
+And it’s always lovely to share a meal together at the end of each class.
+Workshops are FREE to anyone 50 years or older, thanks to funding from HANDS, Vermont Community Garden Network, Thayer House Resident Fund, and others.

 HANDS provided an 8-week cooking and nutrition series in collaboration with Chef Robin Burnett, Thayer House, and Vermont Community Garden Network.
 During March and April, Chef Robin shared cooking hints, nutrition tips, and taste-testing at Thayer House, 1197 North Avenue in Burlington.
 There was a different theme each week and the entire series was FREE for anyone 50 years or older.